MONDAY RESULTS – May 27 (Memorial Day)

 Le Mars at Sergeant Bluff-Luton – postponed to June 20th

 GRANVILLE — Rylee Schnepf threw a three-inning no-hitter with two walks and eight strikeouts to pitch Gehlen Catholic (2-1) to a 16-0 win over Unity Christian in a game shortened to three innings due to the ‘Mercy Rule’.
 Anna Britt led the offensive onslaught with three hits and two RBI’s.
 Tiffany Woerdehoff, Sydney Livermore and Addison Weber had two hits and two RBI’s each.
 Unity Christian was missing several players due to the State soccer tournament.

 Boyden-Hull/Rock Valley at Le Mars – postponed to Thursday

-GRANVILLE — Unity Christian scored three runs in the top of the seventh inning Tuesday night to snap a 3-3 tie and the Knights clipped Gehlen Catholic 6-4 in War Eagle Conference baseball in Granville.
+GRANVILLE — Unity Christian scored three runs in the top of the seventh inning Tuesday night to snap a 3-3 tie and the Knights clipped Gehlen Catholic 6-4 in non-conference baseball in Granville.
 The Jays tallied one run in the bottom of the seventh but stranded two runners as the rally fell short.
 Zach Kraft belted a two-run homer in the second and also had a rbi double for the Jays.
 Derek Von Arb had a solid start for Gehlen but got a no decision.
 Conner Kraft took the loss.
-The Jays fall to 0-and-3 for the season and 0-and-2 in the W-E-C.
+The Jays fall to 0-and-3 for the season.

 (little league games)